-Backaches are so common during pregnancy because of the increased weight you’re carrying.
+Backaches are common during pregnancy because of the increased weight you’re carrying.
 Neck and shoulder aches are also normal and can be due to tension and/or the increased weight of your growing breasts.
-Many women experience lower back pain that can extend or shoot down one side of your back, butt, and into one leg.
-This is known as sciatica, caused when the baby’s head compresses the sciatic nerve.
-Here are some tips that will help to relieve the discomfort of backaches or avoid them altogether:
+Many women experience lower back pain that can extend or shoot down one side of their back, butt, and into one leg.
+This is known as sciatica, caused when the baby’s head compresses the sciatic nerve.1 Here are some tips that will help to relieve the discomfort of backaches or avoid them altogether:

 - Drive comfortably – Move your car seat forward to keep your knees bent and higher than your hips.
 Use a small pillow to support your lower back area.

-- Lift correctly – It’s important to remember to bend at the knees, not at the waist, and lift with your arms and legs, which will take the stress off your back.
+- Lift correctly – It’s important to remember to bend at the knees, not the waist, and lift with your arms and legs, which will take the stress off your back.

-- Use ice or a cold pack – Place a bag with ice, wrapped in a towel, against the small of your back when you’re sitting down.
+- Use ice or a cold pack – Place a bag with ice, wrapped in a towel, against the small of your back when sitting down.